oriuminc/jenkins-inception/README.md

   - Source: https://github.com/myplanetdigital/inception

 This project aims to be a Drupal continuous integration infrastructure in a box.
-This will include:
+This currently includes:

   - Jenkins
   - Drush
   - PHP
+  - a simple build job (configured via `misc/config.yml`)

 **Inception is in active development at Myplanet Digital, and should be considered alpha code.
 Stability and full documentation not yet